onlyasmalllizard/phantom-elephants-frontend/README.md

 As a team we also decided to use Figma to create our wireframes this was beneficial as it allowed the team to visualise our application and it highlighted the different components needed for our app.
 We then used draw.io to map out all our components and break down our data structures.

-## STACK USED
+## Stack Used

-- REACT
-- MATERIAL TAILWIND
+- React
+- Material Tailwind component library
-- SEMANTIC UI
+- Semantic UI
-- CREATIVE TIM

 Front-end deployed on AWS Amplify!